 Why Christians Should Not Use the Phrase "Spiritual Schizophrenia"

-As both a mental health and Christian writer, I have noticed that the term “schizophrenia’ has been used in Christian publications and websites (see references below) to describe a spiritual condition of split personality, disorderly thinking, or double-mindedness.
+As both a mental health and Christian writer, I have noticed that the term “schizophrenia’ has been used in Christian publications and websites (see references below).
+This term has been used to describe a spiritual condition of split personality, disorderly thinking, or double-mindedness.
 When I see the phrase ‘spiritual schizophrenia,’ I see red.

 It upsets me when people misuse the s-word because this phrase is often used as a spiritual analogy based on misconceptions and wrong concepts about this mental disorder.
 The use of this phrase also uses the s-word as a bad thing that we should avoid, contributing to stigma.

 You see, I know exactly what schizophrenia is.
-Someone close to me has this condition, and for over ten years I have met many people with this and other types of mental illness in hospital wards, mental health institutions, and outpatient clinics.
+Someone close to me has this condition.
+For over ten years, I have met many people with this and other types of mental illness in hospital wards, mental health institutions, and outpatient clinics.
 I monitor news on mental disorders and have written many articles on the subject.

 According to the American Psychiatric Association, schizophrenia is a chronic brain disorder that affects approximately one percent of the general population.
 I have seen other experts refer to it as a chemical imbalance in the brain.